 Establish distribution channels to maximize the commercial potential of our products We plan to seek out collaborative arrangements with major healthcare providers to facilitate market adoption of our product candidates.
+In this respect, we have entered into a distribution agreement covering the United States.
+See below "Distribution Agreement".
 We believe that such institutions are well positioned to directly benefit from improvements in accurate diagnosis and reduction of cost of care associated with the use of our product candidates.
 We also believe that the marginal cost of our product candidates compared to potential savings will make it economical for healthcare institutions to adopt our products regardless of whether or not additional costs of purchase of these products will be covered by third-party payors, such as government health care programs and commercial insurance companies.
 Through cooperation with healthcare providers, we aim to develop and prove an economic model beneficial to them.
 Thereafter, we plan to engage with private insurance plans to develop reimbursement programs encouraging the use of our product candidates.
 We expect that adoption rates of our product candidates will increase if hospitals and other medical institutions are compensated, in full or in part, for additional costs incurred when purchasing our products.